DayakarMalgari/FinancePeer/README.md

  q. loggedout              - when you log out, after replying ok to log out confirmation

  r. signup                 - congratulating you on successful sign-up

+ s. notrighttype           - if you try to upload any file other than json this would get triggered

+ t. notrightformat         - if the uploaded json file is not in the right format this would get triggered. it expects 4 fields, of right types and names.

+ u. validation             -  if negative values are used to search users in search ID and UserID boxes, this would get triggered.